“Injuries are Predictable and Preventable”

 - Actively supervise your children – Stay within sight and arm’s reach when your child is in or NEAR water.
 Kids don’t know their limits: they’ll overestimate their skills and underestimate their environments like water depth or strength of current.

 - Life Jackets = Life Savers - Young children under 5 years of age and weak swimmers should wear lifejackets when they are in, on or around the water.
 You and your children should always wear lifejackets when riding in a boat.
 Make it a habit, like wearing your seatbelt.

 - Fence it, Prevent it! - Almost half of all child drownings happen in backyard swimming pools.
 Researchers estimate that 7 out of 10 child drowning’s can be prevented with four-sided pool fencing.

-- Enroll your child in swimming lessons - Only 3% of children who drowned in Canada from 2001 – 2010 were identified as strong swimmers.
-Ensuring kids have access to swimming lessons is key.
+- Enroll your child in swimming lessons - Only 3% of children who drowned in Canada from 2001 – 2015 were identified as strong swimmers.
+Ensuring kids have access to swimming lessons is important.

 - Be Prepared - Get trained in water skills, swimming skills, CPR and first aid.
 If your child gets in trouble while you are supervising, water safety training could help save his or her life.